Already an expert?

 • Body: A tactile sensation describing the weight and fullness of wine in the mouth.
 Wine can be light, medium, or full-bodied.

-• Dry: A wine that is lacking the perception of sweetness.
-Dry wines have little to no residual sugar left after fermentation.
+• Dry: A wine lacking the perception of sweetness, with little to no residual sugar left after fermentation.

-• Finish: The taste or flavors that linger in the mouth after tasting wine, also known as aftertaste.
-The finish is an important factor in assessing a wine’s quality and character.
+• Finish: The lingering taste or flavors in the mouth after tasting wine, also known as aftertaste.

-• Legs: The streaks of liquid that form on the inside of a glass when wine is swirled.
-Legs indicate the alcohol level and viscosity of wine, but not necessarily the quality.
+• Legs: Streaks of liquid forming on the glass when wine is swirled, indicating alcohol level and viscosity.

-• Varietal: A term that denotes a wine made from a single grape variety, such as Cabernet Sauvignon or Chardonnay.
-Varietal wines are usually named after the grape variety.
+• Varietal: A wine made from a single grape variety, usually named after the grape.

 Get read-y.